Hash-7ag/Hash-7ag/README.md

 ## 👨‍💻 About Me:

 > 👋 Hi!
-I'm a Junior Frontend Developer passionate about learning and growth.
+I'm a Frontend Developer passionate about learning and growth.
 >
 > I work with HTML, CSS, SASS, JavaScript, TypeScript, React, and modern tools like Tailwind CSS, Redux Toolkit, and Vite.
 > I enjoy tackling complex tasks, finding effective solutions, and continuously pushing my skills forward.